ArnoRaijmakers/WinSystemTools/README.md

 <br>

-Open PowerShell as administrator and execute the following commands in sequence.
+Open local PowerShell as administrator and execute the following commands in sequence.
 ```bash
 Connect-ExchangeOnline -UserPrincipalName j.doe@domain.com
 ```